SecureSECO/diamond-governance/FACET_DEV.md

 It is recommended to use method 2, because this reduces the influence of outside factors (isolated testing is nicer).

 ### Deploying the whole diamond
-Let's create a test file `/test/Test_Counter1.ts`.
-It is very easy to get a diamond and the relevant data needed to test your facets, we can simply call the function **deployAragonDAOWithFramework()** found in `/deployments/deploy_AragonDAO.ts`.
+First create a test file `/test/Test_Counter1.ts`.
+To get a diamond and the relevant data needed to test your facets, simply call the function **deployAragonDAOWithFramework()** found in `/deployments/deploy_AragonDAO.ts`.
 It is however strongly recommended you use the **loadFixture()** functionality, because this will revert the local (hardhat) blockchain to the last saved point.

 #### **`Test_Counter1.ts`**
 ```ts